 How Do We Reach the Unreached People Groups?

 Obedience to the Great Commission is at the core of every believer who loves Jesus.
-Jesus once said, “If you love me, you will obey what I command.”
-It is both a privilege and a responsibility of all who follow Christ to share the Good News of God’s rescue mission for the world and forgiveness of sins through His Son Jesus.
+Jesus once said, “If you love me, you will obey what I command”.
+It is both a privilege and a responsibility of all who follow Christ to share the Good News.
+God’s rescue mission for the world actively involves forgiveness of sins through his Son Jesus.

 In the Book of Acts, we see incredible examples of how the Lord has grown the church, the body of people who follow Jesus, as this gospel message has been shared.
 This rapid expanse and reproducibility of the early church is captivating in the world of cross-cultural missions.